Appendix B: summary of the methods used to develop this guidance

 The economic appraisal consisted of a review of economic evaluations and a model of cost effectiveness.

 An economic model was constructed to incorporate data from the reviews of effectiveness and cost effectiveness.
 The results are reported in: 'The cost-effectiveness of population level interventions to lower cholesterol and prevent coronary heart disease: extrapolation and modelling results on promoting healthy eating habits from Norway to the UK'.
-They are both available on the NICE website.
+The economic model and results are both available.

 Fieldwork was carried out to evaluate the relevance and usefulness of NICE guidance and the feasibility of implementation.
 It was conducted with policy makers, commissioners, service providers and practitioners whose work involves changing people's health behaviour.
 They included those working in local and national government, the NHS and in charitable organisations.